mozillach/tweets/.github/ISSUE_TEMPLATE/tweet.md

 ---

 ## Content description
-_Description of the content and reasoning for posting it_
+_Description of the content and reasoning for posting it.
+Please check out the CONTRIBUTING.md, it explains the format that issues need to be in and how tweets are approved._

 ## Tweet Content
 _todo_